Low progesterone is more common than you might think.

 #8.
 Cellular Progesterone Resistance (As seen in PCOS & Endometriosis)

 This is an emerging concept that has been shown to at least play a role in patients with endometriosis and PCOS.

-As hormone levels in the body increase your body has a protective mechanism which downregulates receptor activity to certain hormones.
+As hormone levels in the body increase, your body has a protective mechanism that downregulates receptor activity to certain hormones.